cequencer/jekyll-json-ld/README.md

 # Jekyll-JSON-LD: JSON-LD Liquid Tags in Jekyll

-An as-of-now very simple liquid tag that allows you to specify an object in the [Front Matter](http://jekyllrb.com/docs/frontmatter/) YAML and render it into JSON-LD within your output.
+An as-of-now very simple liquid filter that allows you to specify an object in the [Front Matter](http://jekyllrb.com/docs/frontmatter/) YAML and render it into JSON-LD within your output.

 ## WARNING